 Protecting your loved ones from the dangers of texting and driving starts with understanding the problem.
 By knowing how our minds operate and respond to stimuli, we can form an action plan to protect ourselves and our families.

 Checking your phone notifications is a well established psychological habit loop.
 On average, we check our phones 110 times per day!
 Information is the reward, and we’ve developed quite an appetite for it.
 It’s important to remember, however, this is natural process.

 There are many forms of distracted driving, but by far the most dangerous is reading and responding to messages.
 Most people know the dangers but still do it out of habit, finding ways to justify it or simply admitting it’s wrong and they can’t stop.
 What makes the problem more complex is that people often need their phone for things like navigation.
 Phone notifications are part of an intensely ingrained habit loop.

-Now that you understand how habit loops can be dangerous while driving, you can take action to protect yourself and those you love.
+Now that you understand how habit loops work and the dangers of texting and driving, you can take action to protect yourself and those you love.
 At TextNinja, we believe using the power of positive incentives (the same power that created the problem) can be used to establish safe driving habits.

 Establish a driving contract between yourself and your loved one.
 This is a plan you can both agree to in order to form new safe driving habits.
 Here is an example pledge to get you started.

 Use an app to help remove the temptation to check your phone while driving.
-TextNinja does this AND provides the all-important incentive aspect.
-Learn more about how it works.
+MOTOVATE™ does this AND provides the all-important incentive aspect.
+Learn more about how the app works.